AidenFather/CrashDetection/README.md

 ## Data Process & Integration

 Data processing of the collected data is shown in [NJ3_Crash_Data_Pre-processing.ipynb](NJ3_Crash_Data_Pre-processing.ipynb).
-Then, the processed datasets were merged together by time and location, which is shown in [Join_CrashData_RoadLink_INRIX-TMC.ipynb]
+Then, the processed datasets were merged together by time and location, which is shown in [Join_CrashData_RoadLink_INRIX-TMC.ipynb](Join_CrashData_RoadLink_INRIX-TMC.ipynb)
-(Join_CrashData_RoadLink_INRIX-TMC.ipynb)

 Overall, the features used for the model training are summarized below.